-- The project must analyze a real data set, not a synthetic data set.
-You may collect your data from a computational process.
+- The project must analyze a real data set, not a synthetic data set (but you may collect your data from a computational process).

 - You cannot use a pre-curated data set, such as data sets from Kaggle or something similar (unless you substantially build on the data).

 - You can pick topics that overlap with your existing areas of research.

 - The final project should be done in groups of 2-3 students.